 You know your pet best.
 If they don’t have the symptoms listed above but you are still concerned it’s always best to contact your vet.

-Contact your vet for an appointment if you are worried about your pet.
+Contact your vet if you are worried about your pet.
 If your vet doesn’t prescribe antibiotics, there is likely to be a good reason.
 There are many situations when antibiotics won’t cure the problem, for example if your dog has an infection caused by a virus.
 Speak to your vet – they will be happy to explain further.